Alysoffar/WRC/README.md

 - **Safety Features**: Emergency stop and collision avoidance
 - **Real-time Feedback**: Visual and audio status indicators
 - **Configurable Parameters**: Easy venue-specific adjustments
+- **Computer Vision**: Detect and manipulate objects using OpenCV and ROS image topics
+- **Multi-Phase Tasks**: Seamless transition from autonomous to collaboration phase
+- **Flexible Item Parsing**: Understand and act on a variety of human requests

 ## 👥 Development Team